PhoenixTales/phoenix-docs/mechanics/storydriven.md

 # Storydriven

 ```
 Author:  Flosha
 Written: 04.09.2024
 Last update: 20.09.2024
 ```
 {: .info }

-Phoenix is promoted by us as a "story-driven rpg" and so was Gothic.
+Phoenix is promoted by us as a "story-driven RPG" and so was Gothic.
 But what does this even mean?

 <!-- TOC_PLACEHOLDER -->